Chas McCormick Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the sixth-ranked team ERA across all MLB pitching staffs (3.84).
+- The Rangers' 3.82 team ERA ranks sixth among all league pitching staffs.

-- Rangers pitchers combine to give up 84 home runs (one per game), the seventh-fewest in the league.
+- The Rangers allow the sixth-fewest home runs in baseball (85 total, one per game).

-- Eovaldi will look to grab his 10th win when he makes the start for the Rangers, his 17th of the season.
-He is 9-3 with a 2.82 ERA and 101 strikeouts in 105 1/3 innings pitched.
+- Heaney (5-5) gets the starting nod for the Rangers in his 16th start of the season.
+He's put together a 4.38 ERA in 78 2/3 innings pitched, with 81 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.